arunk7033/Python-Basics-Assignment/README.md

 ## Programming Assignment 16
    - *This assignment tests the concepts of printing stuttering words, converting radians to degrees, checking curzon Numbers, hexagon area calculation and decimal to Binary Conversion.*

+## Programming Assignment 17
+   - *This assignment tests the concepts of Sum of Numbers Divisible in Range, Checking correctness of inequality expression, replacing vowels in a string, recursive factorial calculation and hamming distance calculation.*